Date: 27 December 2014.

 That's because I want to be able to see fluid leaks with ease.

 Everything shows on white.
-I don't know why more engines are not
+I do not know why more engines are not

 White paint on motors